yoedtos/wakeonfx/README.md

 # WakeOn FX!
-A simple JavaFX tool to turn on a computer with Wake-On-LAN.
+A simple JavaFX tool to turn on a computer with Wake-On-LAN (WoL).
 Can monitor computer connectivity and running services.

+> [!TIP]
+> You must enable **WoL** in both the system's BIOS/UEFI and in the OS's network adapter properties.
 ***

 This application require java 11.
 To easily set it, use: